 Osteopaths’ patients include the young, older people, manual workers, office professionals, pregnant women, children and sportspeople.
 Patients seek treatment for a wide variety of conditions, including back pain, sciatica, the pain of arthritis, headaches arising from the neck, migraine prevention, frozen shoulder, tennis elbow, minor sporting injuries, muscle spasms, neuralgia, fibromyalgia, mechanical neck pain, muscle spasms, inability to relax, digestive problems.

 A woman’s body changes during pregnancy with softening of ligaments, weight increase and changes to posture that can lead to additional pressure on joints and general aches and pains including joint and back pain.
 Osteopathy may help relieve the stresses and strains on your body during pregnancy and after birth.

-Osteopaths are qualified to work with babies and children as there undergraduate training includes paediatrics and Penny has taken further postgraduate training in this field.
-Babies’ skeletons are softer than an adult’s therefore osteopaths use gentler techniques such as cranial osteopathy when treating babies.
-Osteopathic techniques are suitable for children at all stages of development; Penny will asses your child to see what might help.
+Osteopaths are qualified to work with babies and children as their undergraduate training includes paediatrics and Penny has taken further postgraduate training in this field.
+Babies’ skeletons are softer than an adults’, therefore, osteopaths use gentler techniques such as cranial osteopathy when treating babies.
+Osteopathic techniques are suitable for children at all stages of development; we will assess your child to see what might help.
 Gentle manipulation could help soothe and relax your baby.